 If you want to get some serious gaming done on your computer, a run-of-the-mill office keyboard isn't going to cut it.
 Especially if you’re involved in the competitive e-sports scene, good gear can help keep you at the top of your game for years to come.
-If you're willing to pay a premium for something functional, colorful and user-friendly, we recommend you check out the Razer BlackWidow Chroma ($170 MSRP; price on Amazon varies), which tops our list, but there are plenty of other great options for different types of gamers, in a wide range of prices.
+If you're willing to pay a premium for something functional, colorful and user-friendly, we recommend you check out the Corsair K70 Rapidfire ($170), which tops our list, but there are plenty of other great options for different types of gamers, in a wide range of prices.

 If you're looking for a keyboard with a ton of macro buttons for massively multiplayer online (MMO) games, the Logitech G910 Orion Spark ($180) is a good option.
 Or, if your desk space is at a premium, you might be better off with the Logitech G410 Atlas Spectrum ($130).

 How We Test Gaming Keyboards

 When we're evaluating a new gaming keyboard, the first thing we check is how easy it is to set up.
 We plug it in, install its software (if necessary) and learn how easy (or difficult) it is to tweak its settings.
 Then, we run it through the Ten Thumbs Typing Test alongside a standard Dell office keyboard to see which one types faster and more accurately.
 From there, we evaluate the software, rating how easy it is to set up individual profiles, control backlighting and reassign keys.